codeforsanjose/economic-indicators-dashboard/README.md

 cd <cloned repo directory>
 npm start

-# In your prowser, navigate to 'http://localhost:3000/local.html'
+# In your browser, navigate to 'http://localhost:3000/local.html'

 ```